What To Do After A Car Accident In San Diego (2026)

 • Don’t accept a settlement without consulting a lawyer first

-There’s never a good time to get into a car crash, but accidents tend to happen when we least expect them.
+There’s never a good time to get into a car crash, but accidents tend to happen when you least expect them.
 Here’s a step-by-step look at what to do after a car accident in San Diego.

 Check for Injuries, Get to Safety and Call 911

 After the crash, check yourself and others for injuries.
-Then get to the side of the road, a median, or anywhere else where you’ll be relatively safe.
+Then get to the side of the road, a median or anywhere else where you’ll be relatively safe.
 Call 911 to request police and emergency medical services.

 Exchange Information and Collect Witness Contact Info